-Drugs, either illicit or prescription can cause it along with stress, lack of sleep.
+Drugs, either illicit or prescription, can cause it along with stress and lack of sleep.
 Most likely, they will not know what caused it unless it is drug-induced.
 It does typically start as a teen or young adult, like other severe psychiatric disorders.

 I upset my primary doctor because of this, I think.
-Last month I was averaging two hours of sleep a night and oddly it was severely affecting me.
+Last month I was averaging two hours of sleep a night, and oddly it was severely affecting me.
 I sent her a message asking for help.
-She said that insomnia is a symptom - true and that we need to find the underlying cause.
-That is why I like her she is very thorough, competent, and not interested in simply treating symptoms long term.
-She said the first step is to see if there is a mental component and that I should see someone in mental health.
+She said that insomnia is a symptom - true - and that we need to find the underlying cause.
+She is very thorough, competent, and not interested in simply treating symptoms long-term.
+She said the first step is to see if there is a mental component, and I should see someone in mental health.

 I can be a very sarcastic and flippant person but not in serious matters.
-Maybe it was the lack of sleep and energy that overrode my usual boringness but I told her the truth in very blunt, but polite terms.
-I told her that I already went through cognitive behavior therapy for insomnia (CBT-I) and was told that I do not have insomnia - their best guess was some psychosomatic issue that they were uninterested in exploring because I had already gone through the entire program before deciding that I do not have insomnia, which is 6 sessions.
-So I told my doctor that since I do not have insomnia there can’t be an underlying cause and that “under no circumstances will I ever set foot into MH again”.
-I thanked her for her time and told her I will try to figure it out and she did not respond.
+Maybe it was the lack of sleep and energy that overrode my usual boringness, but I told her the truth in very blunt but polite terms.
+I told her that I already went through cognitive behavior therapy for insomnia (CBT-I), and was told that I do not have insomnia.
+Their best guess was some psychosomatic issue that they were uninterested in exploring because I had already gone through the entire program before they decided that I do not have insomnia.

 That is the main feature other than having lots of energy and my mind being clear for once.
 From what I remember from before getting constant depression 25 years ago, this is different than being normal.
 It gives me a sense of invulnerability and feeling very powerful.